This article describes the steps to install the Datto Windows Agent, as well as steps for troubleshooting installation issues.

 - Windows Server 2003 Service Pack 2

-- Recommended at least 1GB of RAM free for install and backups to run
+- At least 1GB of RAM must remain free during normal operations of the production machine for install and backups to run

 - NTFS filesystems (ReFS is not currently supported)